lucas-piessevaux/lucas-piessevaux.github.io/teaching and seminars.md

 - **Graduate Seminar on Topology: The Adams Spectral Sequence**

   [Liz Tatum](https://www.math.uni-bonn.de/people/tatum/tatum) and I are organising a reading seminar on the Adams spectral sequence.
-The first meeting will be on July 18 at 10:00 in room 0.011.
+The first meeting will be on July 18 at 09:45 (sharp) in room 0.011.
 The preliminary syllabus can be found [here](./Adams_spectral_sequence_syllabus.pdf).

 ***SoSe 24, Bonn***